MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Formatar

-Padrão de 14 a 16 dígitos com olimiter opcional
+Padrão de 14 a 16 dígitos com o delimiter opcional

 ### <a name="pattern"></a>Padrão